msteinbeck/tinyspline/README.md

 ###Project Structure
 The source distribution of TinySpline consists of two sub projects.
-The first one is the library itself that you will find in the `library` directory.
+The first one is the library itself that is located in the `library` directory.
 It contains all files that are required to build TinySpline.
-The second sub project provides some basic examples and is located at the `example` directory.
+The second sub project provides some basic examples and is located in the `example` directory.

 The core of TinySpline has been implemented in C and consists of the files `tinyspline.h` and `tinyspline.c`.
 In order to use the C interface of TinySpline you can either copy